 Currently, the museum highlights traditional baskets from the Tohono O'odham people and their ancestors, the Papago; historic photographs of Gila Bend, prized arrowhead collections, the infamous Oatman Massacre, and, of course, the famed Butterfield Stage and Mail route.

-The museum is open 7 days a week from 8-4p Mon. - Fri., and from 9-3p on Saturdays and Sundays.
+The museum is open 7 days a week from 8-4p Mon. - Fri., and from 9-3p on Saturdays and closed on Sundays.
 It is located at 644 West Pima inside the Town Hall building, adjacent to the Gila Bend Chamber of Commerce and Visitor Information Center.